 A: After 6 months for mineral sunscreens.
 Before 6 months, keep baby in shade and use protective clothing.

 Q: My baby’s skin is darker in some areas.
-Is this normal?
+Is this common?

-A: Yes, uneven skin tone is common in babies and often evens out with time.
-However, consult a doctor if you notice unusual patches.
+A: Uneven skin tone is common in babies and often evens out with time.
+However, consult a doctor if you notice unusual patches, rapidly changing marks, or a single dark patch that is growing.

 Key Takeaways